bdunko/Charon-s-Obol/notes/Obol/Planning.md

 **Charon's Obol Release**
-- [ ] **Tooltip Evolution - 1 week**
-	- [ ] Performance improvement idea... cache the coin's tooltip and don't update it unless something has changed since the last time it was shown.
-Ie keep track of "tooltip_dirty" flag.
-		- [ ] only need to remake tooltip in certain circumstances...
-		- [ ] for safety - on any metadata change
-		- [ ] for safety - on any status change (unused atm but good to cover...)
-		- [ ] on charges or max charges changed
-		- [ ] on heads or tails power changed
-		- [ ] on soul payoff changed
-		- [ ] on denomination changed
-		- [ ] for our own testing, we can keep generating the tooltip string and assert it hasn't changed if not dirty.
-That can be behind an if DEBUG statement.
-This will help us catch problems...
-	- [ ] **Sub Tooltips**
-	- [ ] Make the tooltip from god selection STAY after selection, even if the mouse moves away (transform it into a manual tooltip).
 - [ ] **Sound - 8 weeks**
 	- [ ] Start Building Blocks
 	- [ ] Set up a soundfont